ififfy/flipflip/docs/library.md

 ## Import Remote Sources
 The Library provides the ability to import sources from **Tumblr**, **Reddit**, **Instagram**, and **Twitter**.
 These import options will appear in the sidebar after you have authorized the releveant service in [Settings](config.md).
 You can only run one import at a time.
-While a import is running, a progress bar will appear in the sidebar.
+While an import is running, a progress bar will appear in the sidebar.

 ?> FlipFlip may become slow while importing sources, but you can feel free to navigate away from the Library.
 You will be alerted when your import has completed.